Mok-Veerapat/QR-code-reader/README.md

 # QR-code-reader
 using for free  on PC

-......I annoying find qrcode reader on pc to scan everytime i want work.
+......I annoying find qrcode reader on pc to scan everytime i work.
 So i create qrcode reader myself.

 tutorial before using program: